seanmerron/Retirement-Roadmap/README.md

 -  Consider a refinance of your home if you can save at least 1% while reducing or keeping the same loan length.
 -  Are you in a house that's bigger than what you need?
 Planning for what you think you may need usually results in lost money.
 Don't solve problems that don't exist yet.
 Consider downsizing to save time and money wasted.
 -    You'll find many (not all) people in more expensive neighborhoods are strapped, fake and stuck trying to keep up with the Joneses.
 Being in the mid-lower tier neighborhoods can be a humbling experience full of neighborly people.
+-    Consider renting vs. owning a home.
+The lost interest, insurance, taxes and maintenance costs of a home can get close enough to lost rent in my opinion to make sense.
+Homeowners know there's always a new project and reducing complications can free up time.
+However, a mortgage can be a great form of forced savings for those who have a hard time budgeting.
+I think the comparison ultimately comes down to intangible benefits vs. financial.
+Passive investments paying for rent is the same as not having a house payment.
 -  Be more conscious of devices and lights you leave on in the house.
 Unplug devices you rarely use that still draw power when they are off.
 -  Your body can acclimate to certain temperatures so try to put the house temp higher in the summer and lower in the winter.
 -  Check http://www.benefits.gov/ for grants and tax credits that may apply to you.
 There is a ton for students, lower income individuals and children.
+-  Check to see if you have any unclaimed property at https://www.unclaimed.org/

 Auto & Transport: Gas & Fuel
 -  Live closer to work, seriously.
 A long commute is wasting your time on this earth plus pissing away gas money and your cars value.